Alicia Alonso, Cuba's ballet legend, dies at age 98

 Her vision, which started to deteriorate at age 19, became so bad that she had trouble seeing her fellow dancers and relied on stage lights to guide her.
 A series of operations in the early 1970s improved her vision.

-In 1948, the Alonsos founded the Alicia Alonso Ballet Company in Havana, but she continued to dance for a while with the American Ballet Theater.
+In 1948, the Alonsos founded the Alicia Alonso Ballet Company in Havana, but she continued to dance for a while with the American Ballet Theatre.
 Her ballet company folded in 1956 through lack of funds.
 The National Ballet was formed after the revolution.

 Fernando and Alicia Alonso had one daughter, Laura Alonso, herself an accomplished dancer, who was born in 1938.